ISO and Image Noise

 The letters ISO come from the Greek work for "equal" (isos).
 These three letters have been adopted by the International Organization for Standardization, but ISO is not an acronym for the organization.

-Sounds good, but what does the greek word for "equal" have to do with your digital SLR?
+That's fine, but what does the Greek word for "equal" have to do with a digital SLR?

-The ISO number indicates how much light your camera's sensor can absorb.
+The ISO number indicates how quickly a camera's sensor absorbs light.

-ISO numbers follow a scale that is common on virtually all digital SLR cameras:
+ISO numbers follow a common scale on all digital SLR cameras:

-When the shutter stays open for long periods of time, it captures motion as blur.
+Unfortunately, there's a problem associated with this: when the shutter stays open for long periods of time, any motion is captured as blur.

-Since the sensor becomes more sensitive to light, the shutter doesn't have to stay open for long periods of time.
+Since an increase in the ISO makes the sensor absorb light FASTER, the shutter doesn't have to stay open for such long periods of time.

 Voila!
 Clear photos even in dim light - without using a flash.

 Want an extreme example?
-With your camera set to ISO 1600, you should be able to take clear photos indoors at night using overhead lights holding the camera in your hands.
+With a camera set to ISO 6400, you should be able to take clear photos indoors at night with overhead light...or even in a very dark aquarium.

-Like many other things in life, you don't get this amazing benefit without some consequence.
+Unfortunately - like so many other things in life - you don't get this amazing benefit without some consequence.

 Let's Make Some Noise

-No, I am not talking about what goes on when a garage band is rehearsing for their next big gig.
+No, I'm not talking about what goes on when a garage band is rehearsing for their next big gig.
+That's audio noise.

-Image noise is the by-product of using a high ISO setting on your digital SLR camera.
-It is also commonly referred to as "grain" since that is its appearance.
+Image noise is the by-product of using a high ISO setting on your digital SLR camera — it is also often called "grain".

 When a photo has image noise, areas of color that should look smooth have a mottled or speckled appearance.